codeplaysoftware/standards-proposals/tied-buffer/sycl-2.2/tied-buffer.md

 };
 ```

-Note that in this case we can offer a `get_context` method for the memory
-object, that returns the SYCL context that this `tied_buffer` is associated
-with.

-In case of an error, the `runtime_error` exception should be thrown.
+In case of an error, such as a tied buffer being used on the wrong
+context, the `runtime_error` exception should be thrown.

 ## Shared Virtual Memory support